 - African American Culture and Life: In this track, students encounter the theoretical canon and keywords, which shape the contemporary discipline of African American studies.
 Accessing a range of interdisciplinary areas, situated primarily in the United States, students will learn to take a critical posture in examining the patterns and practices that order and transform black subjects and black life.

 - Race and Public Policy: In this track, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
 With an analysis of race and ethnicity at the center, students will examine the development of institutions and practices, with the growth and formation of racial and ethnic identities, including changing perceptions, measures, and reproduction of inequality.

-In addition to the concentration and certificate, the Department of African American Studies organizes a Senior Colloquium for seniors, as well as an array of courses, events, lecture series’ open to all students, that expand and deepen understanding of race in the United States and in the world.
+In addition to the concentration and certificate, the Department of African American Studies organizes a Senior Colloquium for seniors, as well as an array of courses, events, and lecture series (open to all students) that expand and deepen understanding of race in the United States and in the world.